IMEA Electricity Management Services

 - Member-owned and Agency-owned natural gas and diesel-fired generating units that can be called on in times of emergency or when it is economically advantageous.

-- Execution of long-term energy contracts, including a long-term, cost-based system firm energy contract with a major regional power supplier for up to 250 MW, which runs until 2035.
+- Execution of long-term energy contracts, including a long-term, cost-based system firm energy contract with a major regional power supplier, which runs until 2026.

 Many IMEA departments work together to offer Members state-of-the-art operational and technical services.